 on the determinants of adult cognitive development

 It turns out that many young people are outperformed by middle-aged or older persons on cognitive performance tests.
 So what are the characteristics of people who age succesfully, what causes the age-related cognitive changes seen in usual aging, and what are the determinants of pathological aging, such as dementia?

 The river Maas runs through the heart of Maastricht.
 It is a symbol of the connection between the city and the MAAS study, but also the continuous and ongoing character of this longitudinal project.

-© 2018 The Maastricht Aging Study - MAAS
+© 2023 The Maastricht Aging Study - MAAS